maedl/maedl/README.md

 ## 👋 Hi, I’m @maedl
-- 🌱 Currently studying web development
+- Developer with frontend focus
-- 📫 How to reach me? max.edlund@medieinstitutet.se
+- 📫 How to reach me? max.edlund@newsmachine.com

 <!---
 maedl/maedl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.